cdkini/CareerBot/README.md

 <i>For example</i>: <b>-generate "software developer/new york/entry"</b> --> Returns job postings that meet the given criteria.

-Use -help to reveal all available functions and their arguments if you forget.
+Use -help to reveal all available functions and their parameters.

 # License
 MIT